-Cuthbert Mayne is one of the Forty Martyrs of England and Wales canonised by Pope Paul VI on 25th October 1970.
-He converted from Protestantism to Catholicism and became a priest and a martyr.
-Patrick Duffy tells his story.
+Summary: Cuthbert Mayne is one of the Forty Martyrs of England and Wales canonised by Pope Paul VI on 25th Oct.
+1970.
+He converted from Protestantism to Catholicism, became a priest and and was martyred for his faith.

 A Protestant minister